 While we are committed to helping sellers understand the requirements under these tax regulations, we do not provide tax guidance.
-Please contact a tax professional.
+Contact a tax professional.

 For U.S. taxpayers, a TIN is required by the IRS for the administration of tax laws.
 In most cases, your TIN is either an Employer Identification Number (EIN) or a Social Security Number (SSN).

-Yes, even if you are a non-U.S. taxpayer, you still need to provide us information and the responses you give to the Tax interview will create the appropriate tax form on your behalf.
+Yes, even if you are a non-US taxpayer, you still need to provide us information and the responses you give to the tax interview questions will create the appropriate tax form on your behalf.

-The U.S. Internal Revenue Service (IRS) requires that Amazon maintain a current Form W-8 for merchants, individuals, or entities who are not U.S. persons.
-For more information about how the IRS defines U.S. persons, see here.
+The US Internal Revenue Service (IRS) requires that Amazon maintain a current Form W-8 for sellers, individuals, or entities who are not US persons.
+For more information about how the IRS defines US persons, see here.

 To update your tax information, you must complete the U.S. Tax Identity Information Interview.

 After you update your tax identity information, the Legal Entity section of your Account Info page will display Provided and Pending Validation.
 If we find your information doesn't match IRS records, we will send you an email with instructions on how to proceed.
 If you choose to mail your hard copy document instead of consenting to electronic signatures, we will require 10-15 business days to process upon receipt.

 The validation process can take up to eight weeks from the time Amazon receives your information, either electronically or via mail, if you checked the box that states "I have received my EIN/SSN within 60 Days" while taking the tax interview.